With time, the build vs. buy integration decision has evolved dramatically.

 - Business environments are dynamic.
 The flexible nature of business means things change, and your integration needs to change with them.
 This adds complexity to in-house integrations.
 Your dev team has to take into account these changes in workflows, as well as other customizations.
 This takes up valuable time and can be frustrating for everyone.

-- Let’s be honest: your dev team has other work to do.
+- Resource competition and knowledge drain: Let’s be honest: your dev team has other work to do.
 Depending on the severity of your and other issues, you might not be at the top of their list, which is just how things are in a fast-paced environment.
 Your requests are going to have to compete with other projects, and that causes delays.

 - Maintenance costs on an in-house integration solution are high.
 When you start wanting upgrades (trust us, you will – for many reasons like security, etc.), you have to modify existing apps that were developed for the original system, or in some cases replace them altogether.
 This also leads to retesting the configuration, which needs to be factored into the cost of ownership.

 - It isn’t just the original app that needs to stay up to date.
-The documentation has to be changed too.
+The documentation has to be changed, too.
 That adds time.
-More than that, your original dev and maintenance staff might leave, and with them valuable and unique knowledge about the technology stack.
-This can create a whirlwind of issues means you’re spending more time, money, and effort just to make an already difficult-to-maintain system function properly.
+More than that, your original dev and maintenance staff might leave, and with them, valuable and unique knowledge about the technology stack.
+This can create a whirlwind of issues, which means you’re spending more time, money, and effort just to make an already difficult-to-maintain system function properly.

 When integration, especially one across company borders, becomes an essential part of optimizing your workflows and systems, you must face the decision to build the integration application in-house or buy an integration software available commercially.